Swim For Life Tairawhiti

 Visitors and locals alike can enjoy a trip to yesteryear with regular train rides to Muriwai and back.
 Wa165 is a major attraction for international visitors coming to Gisborne on cruise ships every summer.

-Their 2016 Sunrise grant was used to purchase a compressor which has greatly assisted their work on maintenance of the rail bridges so that Wa165 can continue to take excursion trips to Muriwai.
+Their grant in 2016 was used to purchase a compressor which has greatly assisted their work on maintenance of the rail bridges so that Wa165 can continue to take excursion trips to Muriwai.

 Mind Lab Gisborne